Urban & Social Geography

 In addition to teaching and research, I serve as Director of the PhD in Geography program (http://geoearth.uncc.edu/phd-programs/geography) and Director of the College and Liberal Arts and Sciences’ Interdisciplinary Urban Studies Minor (http://geoearth.uncc.edu/Undergraduate/urban-studies-minor.html).

-Beyond my department, I am Faculty Research Associate with UNC Charlotte’s Urban Institute (http://ui.uncc.edu/) and since 2016 have served as Faculty Fellow for the Levine Scholars Program (https://levinescholars.uncc.edu/) where I have responsibility for civic engagement, undergraduate research and the development of new education abroad opportunities.
+Beyond my department, I have served as a Faculty Research Associate with UNC Charlotte’s Urban Institute (http://ui.uncc.edu/) and since 2016 have served as Faculty Fellow for the Levine Scholars Program (https://levinescholars.uncc.edu/) where I have responsibility for civic engagement, undergraduate research and the development of new education abroad opportunities.